San Diego National Association of Hispanic Nurses

 Section 2.
 STANDING COMMITTEES:

-b.
+a.
 Community Outreach: Shall consist of at least three (3) members who shall be appointed by the Executive Board.
 This committee shall devise ways and means of promoting good will between the organization and the public.
 Responsibilities include organizing events related to the health of the community to allow SDNAHN members to get involved, and keep copies of volunteer sign up sheets, forwarding all sign up sheets to Scholarship Committee chair.

-f.
-Scholarship Dinner: Shall consist of at least five (5) members in good standing, one (1) shall be appointed Chair person by the Board.
-Responsibilities include organizing SDNAHN annual scholarship dinner in November, ensuring all potential scholarship sponsors contact information is up to date, sending out notice to sponsors of event, and make all the arrangements for the event.
+c.
+Annual Scholarship Event: Shall consist of all Board members and any interested active members.
+One (1) committee member shall be appointed Chairperson by the Board.
+Responsibilities include organizing SDNAHN annual scholarship event, ensuring all potential scholarship sponsor contact information is up to date, and notifying sponsors of the event.

 The Executive Board may establish such special committees, as they deem appropriate.
-Such committees shall have such members, duties, and terms of office as shall be determined by the body appointing them.
+Such committees shall have such members, duties, and terms of office as shall be determined by the body appointing them

 ARTICLE IX – MEETINGS OF MEMBERS AND ELECTIONS